At 12 hrs/week

 Cezanne is a computer vision expert with a Masters in Electrical Engineering from Stanford University.
 As a former genomics and biomedical imaging researcher, she’s applied computer vision and deep learning to medical diagnostics.

 Alexis is an applied mathematician with a Masters in computer science from Brown University and a Masters in applied mathematics from the University of Michigan.
 She was formerly a National Science Foundation Graduate Research Fellow.

-Jennifer has a PhD in Computer Science, Masters in Biostatistics, and was a professor at Florida Polytechnic University.
+Jennifer has a PhD in Computer Science and a Masters in Biostatistics; she was a professor at Florida Polytechnic University.
 She previously worked at RTI International and United Therapeutics as a statistician and computer scientist.

 Sean Carrell is a former research mathematician specializing in Algebraic Combinatorics.
 He completed his PhD and Postdoctoral Fellowship at the University of Waterloo, Canada.